Raising a puppy when you work full time can be done. But you’ll need a structured day, and some help.

 You just need to have the right structures in place.

-Raising a puppy when you work full time
+Options for raising a puppy when you work full time

 You have three main options for raising a puppy when you work full time.